AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod/README.md

    edgetpu_compiler -s -o app models/converted_model.tflite
    ```

-5. Compile the ACAP:
+5. Compile the ACAP application:

    ```sh
    ./build_acap.sh tensorflow-to-larod-acap:1.0
    ```

-6. In a new terminal, copy the ACAP `.eap` file from the example environment:
+6. In a new terminal, copy the ACAP application `.eap` file from the example environment:

    ```sh
    docker cp <a_name_for_your_env>:/env/build/tensorflow_to_larod_app_1_0_0_armv7hf.eap tensorflow_to_larod.eap
    ```

-7. Install and start the ACAP on your camera through the GUI
+7. Install and start the ACAP application on your camera through the GUI
 8. SSH to the camera
-9. View its log to see the ACAP output:
+9. View its log to see the application output:

     ```sh
     tail -f /var/volatile/log/info.log | grep tensorflow_to_larod